Skip to content

 68. Biodiversity policy?

-The company commits to "Protection of biodiversity and in particular, rare, threatened and endangered (RTE) species within the entire concession area of Musim Mas Group (MMG) and at wider landscape level" and reports a target to "enhance connectivity of existing HCV/HCS areas (e.g. all biodiverse habitats) and the wider landscape through the establishment of wildlife corridors, where feasible" by 2030.
+The company commits to "Protection of biodiversity and in particular, rare, threatened and endangered (RTE) species within the entire concession area of Musim Mas Group (MMG) and at wider landscape level.
+By 2030 enhance connectivity of existing HCV/HCS areas (e.g. all biodiverse habitats) and the wider landscape through the establishment of wildlife corridors, where feasible."
 No standalone policy or specific targets are available.

 • N